unitartu-remrob/remrob-server/README.md

 - Make the image more user-friendly ✅
 - Make a server that can handle multiple websocket proxies at once ✅
+- Run the containers as a non-root user

 ### Limitations & issues:

-- The containers are running as root by default
+- After starting the container it takes about half a minute before it loads the graphical gnome config for the user

 ---